-If you're unhappy about an exam result, you can ask us for a clerical check or review of marking ('reviews of results'), or we can send you the marked paper ('access to scripts').
+If you're unhappy about an exam result, you can ask us for a clerical re-check or review of marking ('reviews of results'), or we can send you the marked paper ('access to scripts').

-- If the student has a university place pending, you must request a priority review of marking (summer series only).
+- If the student has a university place pending, we advise that you request a priority review of marking (summer series only).

 - If the student doesn’t have a university place pending, you can request a:

-If you’re not planning a clerical check, review of marking or appeal, you can also ask us to send you an original marked paper or recording to support teaching and learning.
+If you’re not planning a clerical re-check, review of marking or appeal, you can also ask us to send you an original marked paper to support teaching and learning.

 Service request deadlines